rgrgiorchuk/rsg/README.md

 # rsg

-> This is repository of DevOpsCore group.
+> This is repository of RSG.

 ### List of branches